The Saturday Evening Post

 The Saturday Evening Post is an American magazine published six times a year.
-It was published weekly from 1897 until 1963, and then every other week until 1969.
+It was first published in 1821, and published weekly from 1897 until 1963.
+It was published every other week until 1969.
 From the 1920s to the 1960s, it was one of the most widely circulated and influential magazines among the American middle class, with fiction, nonfiction, cartoons, and features that reached two million homes every week.

 In the 1960s, the magazine's readership began to decline.
 In 1969, The Saturday Evening Post folded for two years before being revived as a quarterly publication with an emphasis on medical articles in 1971.

-As of the late 2000s, The Saturday Evening Post is published six times a year by the Saturday Evening Post Society, which purchased the magazine in 1982.
+As of the late 2000s, The Saturday Evening Post is published by the Saturday Evening Post Society, which purchased the magazine in 1982.
 The magazine was redesigned in 2013.